kriegschrei/bgg-kallax-organizer/DEPLOYMENT.md

 - Ensure DNS is pointing correctly
 - Wait for DNS propagation (can take up to 48 hours)
 - Verify certificate in ACM (for CloudFront) or Let's Encrypt (for EC2)

+### Cache not working / Database errors
+- Verify the `server/cache` directory exists and is writable
+- Check file permissions: `chmod 755 server/cache` (on EC2)
+- Ensure persistent storage is enabled (Render requires "Persistent Disk")
+- Check logs for SQLite errors
+- Verify `CACHE_ADMIN_PASSWORD` is set if using admin endpoints
+- On Railway/Render, check that the cache directory persists across deployments
+- If cache is lost, it will rebuild automatically (just slower first requests)

 ---